IVIR3zaM/TciSdk/README.md

 Usage (in javascript anywhere in your project)
 ==============================================

-- TciSdk.Buy("appName", "itemName", successCallback, errorCallback);
+- TciSdk.Buy("appName", "itemName", successCallback, errorCallback, "customPrice"); // customPrice is optional

 the success callback and error callback have an `data` attribute that is a json object returned from the SDK. the sample code maybe like this: